caspar000/emzar-booklet/README.md

 # What is this Repository?

 This is an Obsidian Vault for my Pathfinder 2E campaign which takes places from 2025-03-09 till ████-██-██.
+It contains all the rules from Pathfinder 2E, my campaign notes, and Emzar's Booklet.

 # What is Emzar's Booklet?